ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 }
 ```

 We've defined *LED* interface that has two methods: *On* and *Off*.
-The *PushPullLED* and *OpenDrainLED* types represents two ways of driving LEDs.
+The *PushPullLED* and *OpenDrainLED* types represent two ways of driving LEDs.
 We also defined two *Make***LED* functions which act as constructors.
 Both types implement the *LED* interface, so the values of these types can be assigned to the variables of type *LED*:

 ```go
 led1 = MakeOpenDrainLED(gpio.A.Pin(4))